swiftlang/swift-evolution/proposals/0427-noncopyable-generics.md

 ### Protocol extensions

-Where possible, we wish to allow the user to change an existing protocol to accomodate noncopyable conforming types, without changing the meaning of existing code.
+Where possible, we wish to allow the user to change an existing protocol to accommodate noncopyable conforming types, without changing the meaning of existing code.

 For this reason, an extension of a `~Copyable` protocol also introduces a default